Current Teachers

 How can I connect with other CS teachers?

 See our Communities page for local places to connect with other CS teachers in your region of the state!
 There are more passionate teachers than you might think.
-And if you don't find a community to connect with, consider starting one by reaching out to one of the leaders of the state's CSTA chapters to see about starting your own chapter.
+And if you don't find a community to connect with, consider starting one by reaching out to one of the leaders of the state's CSTA chapter to see about starting your own chapter.

 You can also visit CSforAll Teachers, which offers a virtual community of practice for preK-12 teachers interested in teaching computing.
 There are also many teachers on Twitter; follow the hashtag #csK8 for an hour-long Twitter chat on the 1st and 3rd Wednesdays monthly 5 pm PT.